 European Futures is Scotland’s academic blog on Europe, from the Edinburgh Europa Institute.
 For information on contributing to the blog, see our Editorial Policies and Guide to Contributing.

 European Futures is an academic blog which provokes thought and debate on the issues facing Europe today.
 As Scotland’s premier forum of its kind, the blog is an online platform providing commentary, analysis and insight on Europe and European affairs, broadly defined, from academics and practitioners.
-The initiative is part of the Edinburgh Europa Institute and the University of Edinburgh, and features contributions from colleagues within the University and across Europe and beyond.
+The initiative is part of the Edinburgh Europa Institute and features contributions from colleagues within the University of Edinburgh and across Europe and beyond.
 We welcome contributions on all aspects of European integration (on the EU and other European multilateral organisations) and European states, including wider Europe and the European neighbourhood.
 Published topics and themes have included politics, economics, law, social policy, human rights, education, labour, health, business, markets, institutions, environment, energy, media, culture, migration, identity and public opinion.
-European Futures was created by Managing Editor Anthony Salamone.
+European Futures was created by Anthony Salamone and launched in June 2015.

 Dr Arianna Andreangeli